Simewu/number-system-tables/README.md

 # Number System Toolkit
-This tool can be used to explore the different number systems and converting between them, as well as create new number systems.
-Understand the core relationships between binary, hexadecimal, and other various number system.
+This tool can be used to visualize the different number systems, convert between them, and create new number systems.
+Understand the core relationships between binary, hexadecimal, and other bases.

 ![](/screenshot.png)